Sea of Azov: Economy and ecology

 For centuries, the Sea of Azov has been an important waterway for the transport of goods and passengers.
 The first modern ironworks in Imperial Russia were located upstream on the Kalmius River at Donetsk, originally named Hughesovka (Юзовка).
 It was also important for the transportation of iron ores from the mines of the Kerch peninsula to the processing plant of Azovstal in Mariupol (formerly Zhdanov), Ukraine; this activity stopped after the closure of the mines in the 1990s.
 Navigation increased after the construction in 1952 of the Volga–Don Canal which connected the Sea of Azov with the Volga River – the most important riverine transport route in the central Russia – thus connecting major cities such as Moscow, Volgograd and Astrakhan.
 Currently, the major ports are in Taganrog, Mariupol, Yeysk and Berdyansk.

 Increasing navigation rates have resulted in more pollution and even in ecological disasters.
-On 11 November 2007, a strong storm resulted in the sinking of four ships in the Strait of Kerch, in the Russian Port of Kavkaz.
-The ships were the Russian bulk carriers Volnogorsk, Nakhichevan, Kovel and the Georgian Haji Izmail with a Turkish crew.
-Six other ships were driven from their anchors and stranded and two tankers were damaged (Volgoneft-139 and Volgoneft-123).
-As a result, about 1300 tons of fuel oil and about 6800 tons of sulfur entered the sea.
+On 11 November 2007, a strong storm sank four ships in the Kerch Strait, in the Russian Port of Kavkaz.
+The ships were the Russian bulk carriers Volnogorsk; Nakhichevan; and Kovel, and the Georgian Haji Izmail with a Turkish crew.
+Six other ships were driven from their anchors and grounded.
+The tanker Volgoneft-139 was broken in two, and the tanker Volgoneft-123 was damaged.
+As a result, about 1,300 tons of fuel oil and about 6,800 tons of sulfur entered the sea.

 Another traditional activity in the sea is fishing.
 The Sea of Azov used to be the most productive fishing area in the Soviet Union: typical annual fish catches of 300,000 tonnes converted to 80 kg per hectare of surface.
 (The corresponding numbers are 2 kg in the Black Sea and 0.5 kg in the Mediterranean Sea.)
 The catch has decreased in the 21st century, with more emphasis now on fish farming, especially of sturgeon.

 Traditionally much of the coastline has been a zone of health resorts.

 The irrigation system of the Taman Peninsula, supplied by the extended delta of the Kuban River, is favorable for agriculture and the region is famous for its vines.
 The area of the Syvash lagoons and Arabat Spit was traditionally a centre of a salt-producing industry.
 The Arabat Spit alone produced about 24,000 tonnes/year in the 19th century.